A joint optimization approach to identifying sparse dynamics using least squares kernel collocation: Numerical results

 We modified the previous example, instead sampling 21 observations of the entire state over the interval \([0,10]\) with a sampling period of \(\Delta t=0.5\), and no noise.
 Results can be seen in \Cref{fig:lorenz_scarce} with the following learned system below:

 with \(\mse = 1.608\cdot 10^{-3}\) and \(\mae = 2.356\cdot 10^{-3}\).
 These results are very accurate, owing to the lack of noise.
-Indeed, a parameter counting argument suggests that once the support is identified, this problem is essnetially a noiseless and well-posed though ill-conditioned inversion problem, where we should expect good algorithms to attain very high accuracy.
+Indeed, a parameter counting argument suggests that once the support is identified, this problem is essentially a noiseless and well-posed though ill-conditioned inversion problem, where we should expect good algorithms to attain very high accuracy.

-\subsubsection{Lotka Volterra}
+\subsubsection{Lotka--Volterra}

-The Lotka-Volterra system is a nonlinear oscillator with periodic solutions, describing population dynamics of a predator-prey ecology, and is a common benchmark for system identification\cite{bertsimas_learning_2023,fasel_ensemble-sindy_2022,Kaheman_2022,haas2024kalman}.
-This system governs the populations of prey $x_1$ and predators $y_1$:
+The Lotka--Volterra system is a nonlinear oscillator with periodic solutions, describing population dynamics of a predator-prey ecology, and is a common benchmark for system identification \cite{bertsimas_learning_2023,fasel_ensemble-sindy_2022,Kaheman_2022,haas2024kalman}.
+This system governs the populations of prey $x_1$ and predators $x_2$:

-with parameters $p_{11}=p_{12}=p_{21}=1.$, and $p_{22} = 0.5$.
 We again considered scarce sampling, with approximately \(2\) observations per cycle, taken at a sampling period of \(\Delta t=3\) in the interval \(t\in [0,50]\).
 Gaussian noise with variance $\sigma^2=0.04$ was added to the observations.
 We set the feature library to include monomials up to second order:

 Our approach obtained the system

 with \(\mse = 1.131\cdot 10^{-1}\) and \(\mae =3.323\cdot 10^{-2}\).
 We also compare the phase portrait of the learned model to the true dynamics, simulating multiple trajectories from various initial conditions in \Cref{fig:lv-phase-portrait}.